A resource page for our military, veterans, and their families...

 - Expect a mini-second honeymoon.
 But don’t force it; it’s usual to be a bit awkward at first.
 Treat this time with love, understanding, humor and patience.
 It IS a second honeymoon, not just for the romance, but getting to know each other again.

 - Finally… Communicate!!!
 If you’re unsure of yourself, say so gently and lovingly.
 If you sense she is unsure… understand.
 All marriages take work, yours is no different!

-USEFUL TIPS FOR HUSBANDS:
+USEFUL TIPS FOR SPOUSES:

 - Expect her to be uncomfortable or even angry if you plunge right into your “father role”’ changing rules and regulations with the kids.
 She feels she’s done a good job with the kids, and may want you to work back into your “Dad” role gradually.

 - Expect the family “schedule” to have changed in your absence.
 Dinner may not “wait” on you.
 The type of meals may need to be readjusted to cooking the kind of meals you like.
 (Dinner may have many times been cereal, for instance!)
 Classes and/or other activities of the children may have changed the routine – making things unpredictable.
 Patience and loving words vice criticism and complaints will ease everyone's anxieties!

 - Expect there to be apprehension about expenditures.
 He/she may want to know you approve of how financial affairs have been handled, and keep managing the family income.